lwsrbrts/Pwsh-Opto-Docker/README.md

 * `-h` will set the hostname which is used for the Pushover notifications.
 * `--privileged` is used to ensure the RasPberry Pi can access the GPIO pins.

+### Review logs from a container

+Redirect standard and error logs to a file.

+`docker container logs pwsh-opto >& logs.log`